dakindre/Homelike/README.md

 # Homelike - Submission for Drew Dakin
-In order to limit the amount of memory used by the application I ran the script within a dockercontainer with the memory limit set to 1GB.
+In order to limit the amount of memory used by the application I ran the script within a docker container with the memory limit set to 1GB.
 The dockerfile can be found [here](/Dockerfile).
 The below commands were used to create the container.
 ```
 docker build -t homelike .
 docker run --memory="1g" homelike